d-bl/GroundForge/docs/help/Reshape-Patterns.md

 * Lace8 and Knipling (💰, not on Mac) don't support SVG and fail at step 1.
 * InkScape (free, needs crutches on a Mac) can skip step 2.
 * Affinity Designer (💰, Mac, iPad and Windows) probably won't need step 2, step 3 not yet tried.
-* InkPad (free, iPad) doesn't need step 2, version 1.6 requires the workaround for  step 3.
+* InkPad (free, iPad) doesn't need step 2, version 1.6 requires the workaround below.
 * CorelDRAW (Home and Student Suite 💰, Windows) former version x8 requires step 2.
-* Adobe Illustrator  (💰💰, subscription) v2015-3.1 requires the workaround for step 3.
+* Adobe Illustrator  (💰💰, subscription) v2015-3.1 requires the workaround below.

+Workaround:
+* Optionally assign new unique colors to the grey dots on the original repeat to make corresponding dots easier to recognize.
+* Create a new patch with 2x2 or 3x3 copies of the original repeat, as in step 2.
+A smaller number makes it harder to get an impression of the manipulated pattern, a larger number makes the next task more elaborate.
+* Select corresponding dots one by one through the whole patch to move them together.

 Step 3 in small steps